Alternative Girlfriend

-"Alternative Girlfriend" is a song by Canadian band Barenaked Ladies, written by Stephen Duffy and Steven Page, from their 1994 album Maybe You Should Drive.
-The song was released as the second single from the album and peaked at No. 22 on the Canadian RPM Top Singles chart and No. 4 on the RPM Adult Contemporary chart.
+"Alternative Girlfriend" is a song by Canadian band Barenaked Ladies, from their 1994 album Maybe You Should Drive.
+Written by Stephen Duffy and Steven Page, the song was released as the second single from the album and peaked at No. 22 on the Canadian RPM 100 Hit Tracks chart and No. 4 on the RPM Adult Contemporary chart.
 It later appeared on their 2001 compilation, Disc One: All Their Greatest Hits.

 Composition

 Steven Page explained in the liner notes of the album Disc One: All Their Greatest Hits (1991–2001) that the song was an attempt to mimic the grunge music from Seattle, and that it is the first song they wrote with a heavier sound (with the exception of "Grade 9" from Gordon).